|Date of Birth||7 August 1960, New York City, New York, USA|

 |Height||6' 0½" (1.84 m)|

 David William Duchovny was born on August 7, 1960, in New York City, New York, USA.
-His mother was a school teacher, his father a writer and publicist who worked for the American Jewish Committee.
-David has a sister, Laurie and an older brother named Daniel Ducovny, an award winning director of commercials, as well as a director of photography.
+His father, Amram Duchovny, was a writer and publicist who was from a family of Jewish immigrants (from Ukraine and Poland), and worked for the American Jewish Committee.
+His mother, Margaret (Miller), was a Scottish-born school teacher.
+David has a sister, Laurie, and an older brother, Daniel Ducovny, an award-winning director of commercials, as well as a director of photography.

 Like any actor or celebrity, David began his career on the bottom, by acting in numerous commercials in the late-eighties.
 He crossed over into films with bit parts in low key films such as New Year's Day (1989) and Bad Influence (1990).
 Although these parts were small and somewhat insignificant, it was a start and David was able to get his foot in the door.